 Photographs were very rare in the late 1800s and early 1900s, so it is possible that if your ancestor only had one photograph taken during his lifetime that he bequeathed it to a family member in his will.

-If you find that a photograph was bequeathed in a will, and the benefactor was not one of your immediate family, it is prudent to research the line of the person it was given to to see if you can track them down and ask them (or their descendants) if they still have the photograph and if they are willing to share a copy of it with you.
+If you find that a photograph was bequeathed in a will, and the benefactor was not a member of your immediate family, it is prudent to research the line of the person it was given to to see if you can track them down and ask them (or their descendants) if they still have the photograph and if they are willing to share a copy of it with you.

 If your ancestor served in the military, he may be mentioned in the newspaper, this possibly including a photograph.
 You can also narrow down the search field to search for a local newspaper.